GoogleChrome/kino/src/api/04-enhancements/11-playback-performance.md

 ---
 title: Playback Performance
 description: |
-  Use the Media Capabilities API and the Video Playback Quality API to estimate and measure playback efficiency and smoothness.
+  Use the Media Capabilities and the Video Playback Quality APIs to estimate and measure playback efficiency and smoothness.
 date: February 18, 2022
 length: '1:04'
 video-sources: